 - connect with international partners or artists along the migratory routes

-We are very pleased to have appointed visual artist Angela Alexander Lloyd as the first Artful Migration Artist in Residence.
-Angela will be resident at WWT Caerlaverock between November 2017 - March 2018.
-During this time she will study and record individual Whooper swans and their family groups.
-The research and observation will focus on parent/ cygnet socialisation as cygnets learn how to socialise with the flock of swans that have migrated with them from Iceland to D&G.
+We were very pleased to appoint visual artist Angela Alexander Lloyd as the first Artful Migration Artist in Residence.
+Angela was resident at WWT Caerlaverock between November 2017 - March 2018.
+During this time she will studied and recorded individual Whooper swans and their family groups.
+The initial research and observation focused on parent/ cygnet socialisation as cygnets learn how to socialise with the flock of swans that have migrated with them from Iceland to D&G.

-Angela will develop a new piece of work based on this research to be exhibited at WWT Caerlaverock during Spring 2018.
+Angela developed a new piece of work based on this research which is currently being exhibited at WWT Caerlaverock until 31st August 2018.